Eldersson1/Minecraft-Server-Guide/README.md

 Here I help you make a good game design mainly for public but also private servers.
 # [🧒 Playerbase](https://github.com/Eldersson1/Minecraft-Server-Guide/blob/main/playerbase.md)
 Here I show how the players you choose to invite to your private server affect your decisions and also how you invite and how public servers can get attention.
+# [🖥️ Errors]
+Minecraft Server Errors.
+They happen.
+Here's solutions to some of them!